wingkwong/hk-atm-locator/README.md

 Paragraph #21
 > Some opinions from the technology sector also indicate that it would be more desirable for banks to quickly offer Open APIs than to wait for standardised Open APIs that would take time to emerge.
 Furthermore, it is believed that once an ecosystem has been developed and becomes mature, convergence to standardised Open APIs will likely occur in response to the needs of the market.

-Each bank will implement their own standards and there is no single API endpoint which will be provided.
-Besides, the request only take geographic locations optionally.
-This design is not flexible enough.

 ---

 ## Project Roadmap

 ### Phrase I (In Progress)
-* Scrape all ATM data from below-mentioned banks for further analysis.
+* Retrieve ATM data from three above-mentioned networks
-(P.S.
-JETCO provides standardised ATM data for most banks distributed in several XML files.
-However, the data is not guaranteed to be the latest one.)

 ### Phrase II
 * Define a standardised schema for ATM data for all banks
 * Develop a program to convert existing data to a desired format

 ### Phrase III
-* Define API Specification
+* Develop an API (On Hold)
-* Build APIs

-### Phrase IV
-* Upload the final dataset to Google Map
-* Develop a web portal (TBC)
+* Develop a web portal

 ---
 ## Contributions
 We are looking for technical and non-technoical contributors:

 ### Technical contributors
-Preferably with experience with knowledge in Python (Beautiful Soup 4, Pandas) and Open APIs
+Preferably with experience with knowledge in Open APIs and Web Development
-- Data Scraping
-- API Development
-- Schema Definition

-### Non-technical contributors
-- Provide manual checking on the scraped data
-- Data Enrichment

 If you are interested, please join the telegram group for further discussion: https://t.me/joinchat/I_FIgxaIhCVeWKp1JKcMGQ